search icon

 And whichever structure you pick, you should detail it in your LLC’s operating agreement.
 (For more information, please see our operating agreement definition page.)

-Compared to other entity types like a corporation, a Texas LLC is very easy to run.
+Compared to entity types like a corporation, a Texas LLC is fairly easy to run.
 Texas state law doesn’t require annual meetings, keeping a minute book, or even fulfilling any reporting requirements outside of filing taxes.

 As long as you file your taxes, maintain a Texas registered agent with a physical address, and adhere to any Texas business license requirements, you’ll probably be set.
 Granted, every business entity is different, but those are the basic requirements for LLCs.